With the cost of data storage coming down all the time, there’s little reason to not have enough of it when you travel.

 Whether you’re looking for somewhere to keep all those TV shows to watch on your iPad, a bigger memory card for your camera (or a drive to back up the thousands of photos you’ve taken with it), a safe place to store everything in case the worst happens, we’ve got you covered.

 Best Portable Storage

-Portable storage comes in all shapes and sizes -- tiny USB sticks, speedy solid state drives, rugged hard drives, wireless versions of everything, plus any number of different cards to put in phones and cameras.
+Portable storage comes in all shapes and sizes: tiny USB sticks, speedy solid-state drives, rugged hard drives, wireless versions of everything, plus any number of different cards to put in phones and cameras.

 Best SD Card: Sandisk Extreme

-Write speed maxes out at 40-60MB/sec depending on the version you buy, so you can shoot HD video and take burst-mode photos without a problem.
-Reading from the card is even faster, at up to 90MB/sec, so you’re not waiting around forever for files to copy.
+Write speed maxes out at 40-70MB/sec depending on the version you buy, so you can shoot HD video and take burst-mode photos without a problem.
+Reading from the card is even faster, at up to 150MB/sec, so you’re not waiting around forever for files to copy.

-They’re shockproof, waterproof and x-ray-proof, and designed to handle extremes of hot and cold temperatures.
+They’re shockproof, waterproof, and X-ray-proof, and designed to handle extremes of hot and cold temperatures.
 Sandisk’s lifetime warranty and reputation are among the best in the business, which matters when you’re taking those irreplaceable shots.